 Washington Promissory Note: What Is It?

 A Washington promissory note is a written contract between a borrower and a lender.
 It documents the existence of a loan and the promise the borrower makes to repay it.
-When a Washington promissory note is properly written and executed, it is legally binding for all parties involved.
+When a Washington promissory note is properly written and executed, it may be legally binding for all parties involved.
 Promissory notes may be secured or unsecured.
 When a promissory note is secured, the lender is promised certain property, known as collateral, if the borrower defaults on the loan.
 When a promissory note is unsecured, there is no collateral.
 All the lender has the assurance of the borrower’s signature for repayment.

 What Is the Maximum Amount of Interest That May Be Charged in Washington?